Frequently Asked Questions

 Can I only use it at the library I joined?

-You can use your card at the Tokoroa, Putaruru and Tirau libraries.
-Books taken out at one of these branches may be returned to any of them.
+You can use your card at the Tokoroa and Putaruru libraries.
+Books taken out at one of these branches may be returned to either of them.

 Can I take something out if I've forgotten my card?